The Mulattiera delle Creste starts from the large parking lot of the restaurant "La Casera" (q.1399), where one can enjoy a truly magnificent view.

 - Do not leave the path

-- Do not disturb the local fauna
+- Do not disturb the local wildlife

-It is suggested to inquire through the ARPAV website about any disturbances before embarking on the route.
+It is recommended to check the website of ARPAV for any disturbances before embarking on the trail.